DHRI-Curriculum/NLTK_DHRI/lessons.md

 Now check out what we have.
 It looks like NN is the most common tag.
 We can look up what NN means in the [Penn Tree Bank](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 Looks like NN is a Noun, singular or mass.
 Great!
 This information will likely help us with genre classification, or identifying the author of a text, or a variety of other functions.

+## Evaluation

+Check all sentences below that are correct:

+- POS tagging does not work well with stop words, therefore you should always clean your text from stop words before using it.

+- Tuples are like lists, but you can't change their value once created.

+- `nltk.pos_tag` returns tuples of two values, the first being the word, and the second the tagging.

 # Conclusion